The algebraic degree of sparse polynomial optimization: Introduction

-An affirmative answer to \Cref{quest: is Lagragian BKK general?} would show that \emph{polyhedral homotopy} algorithms are optimal for finding all complex critical points to \eqref{POP} in the sense that for every solution to $\mathbf{L}_{\mathrm{F}} = 0$, exactly one \emph{homotopy path} is tracked.
+An affirmative answer to \Cref{quest: is Lagragian BKK general?} would show that \emph{polyhedral homotopy} algorithms are optimal for finding all complex critical points for generic instances of \eqref{POP} in the sense that for every solution to $\mathbf{L}_{\mathrm{F}} = 0$, exactly one \emph{homotopy path} is tracked.
 For more details on polyhedral homotopy continuation see \cite{huber1995a}.
-Furthermore, understanding BKK exactness of non generic polynomial systems is of increasing interest in the applied algebraic geometry community.

-A final consequence of \Cref{quest: is Lagragian BKK general?} has to do with the complexity of algorithms in real algebraic geometry.
-A fundamental question in real algebraic geometry is to find a point on each connected component of a real algebraic variety, $X$.
-In \cite{hauenstein2013numerically}, it was shown that when $f_0$ is the Euclidean distance function, the zeros of the Lagrange system of $f_0$ restricted to $X$ cover all connected components.
-By showing that polyhedral homotopy algorithms are optimal for a large class of Euclidean distance optimization problems we would then reduce the complexity of the algorithm given in \cite[Section 2.1]{hauenstein2013numerically} since we don't need to worry about homotopy paths diverging.
+A second consequence of \Cref{quest: is Lagragian BKK general?} has to do with the complexity of algorithms in real algebraic geometry.
+A fundamental question in real algebraic geometry is to find a point on each connected component of a real algebraic variety, $Y$.
+In \cite{hauenstein2013numerically}, Hauenstein showed that when $f_0$ is the Euclidean distance function, the zeros of the Lagrange system of $f_0$ restricted to $Y$ cover all connected components.
+He then used this result to suggest a homotopy algorithm that would find a point on each connected component of $Y$.
+In Hauenstein's homotopy algorithm, he partitions the homotopy paths into two sets, $E$ and $E_1$, where $E$ denotes the set of homotopy paths that converge and $E_1$ denotes the set of homotopy paths that diverge.
+By showing that polyhedral homotopy algorithms are optimal for a large class of Euclidean distance optimization problems, we would further the analysis of Hauenstein's algorithm by showing that the set $E_1$ is empty.

+Finally, we note that understanding BKK exactness of non generic polynomial systems is of increasing interest in the applied algebraic geometry community.
+In this field, researchers study systems of polynomial equations coming from a diverse set of fields including biology, optimization, data science and power systems engineering.
+Recent results also study BKK exactness in these settings \cite{coons2023mixed,breiding2020euclidean,lindberg2021the,lindberg2023estimating,chen2022typical}.